MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

 ### If you don't see any bytes from peers

-If you don’t see any bytes coming from peers the cause might be one of the following issues:
+If you don't see any bytes coming from peers the cause might be one of the following issues:

-- Clients aren’t able to reach the Delivery Optimization cloud services.
+- Clients aren't able to reach the Delivery Optimization cloud services.
-- The cloud service doesn’t see other peers on the network.
+- The cloud service doesn't see other peers on the network.
-- Clients aren’t able to connect to peers that are offered back from the cloud service.
+- Clients aren't able to connect to peers that are offered back from the cloud service.

 ### Clients aren't able to reach the Delivery Optimization cloud services.